Sarah S. Alfadl Founder and Chair

 Margaret Hunting Member and Executive Director

 Margaret joined the Austelle Foundation as Executive Director after many years of practicing law.
-Her legal career included a number of years representing the Commonwealth of Pennsylvania, first as Deputy Attorney General, Chief Counsel of the Human Relations Division and most recently as Chief Counsel for the Board of Claims.
+Her legal career included a number of years representing the Commonwealth of Pennsylvania, first as Deputy Attorney General, Chief Counsel of the Human Services Division and most recently as Chief Counsel for the Board of Claims.
 Now with grandchildren, Margaret is delighted to be forwarding the work of the Austelle Foundation and its beneficiaries.
 She is deeply committed to the goals of the Foundation to protect the environment, serve veterans returning from combat and support the work of Islamic charities in pursuing peace for our global community and all our children.

 Noura Alfadl-Andreasson Member